 Eden teaches courses in new venture creation, entrepreneurial creativity and social entrepreneurship.
-With a strong belief that all students can be entrepreneurial, Eden teaches students from all 5 colleges on campus within her courses and as modules in other courses.
+With a strong belief that all students can be entrepreneurial, Eden teaches students from all five colleges on campus within her courses and as modules in other courses.
 These courses are designed to minimize the risk of failure when starting a business or social enterprise.

-Courses Currently Teaching
+Courses Currently Teaching:

 - ENT 386 Social Entrepreneurship

 - ENT 280 Entrepreneurial Creativity

 - ENT 281 The Entrepreneurial Career

 Research interests include entrepreneurial cognition, unconscious entrepreneurial behavior, and legal issues of entrepreneurship.

 Selected Peer-Reviewed Journal Articles in the Last Five Years

 Marcum, T.M., Blair, E.S.
 (2020).
 Companies with Purpose: An Update on the L3C, Its Uses and Possibilities.
 University of Missouri at Kansas City Law Review.